-Visit cherry blossoms in Washington DC, Maryland, and Virginia with our list of popular and hidden bloom destinations, plus tips and websites to help you plan your visit.
+See cherry blossoms in Washington DC, Maryland, and Virginia with our list of popular and hidden bloom destinations, plus tips and websites to help you determine the best time to visit.

-The Washington DC Tidal Basin is lovely, but it’s not the only option for enjoying the return of spring beauty to the area.
-There are several other delightful spots to visit cherry blossoms when you want to escape the crowds in DC or plan a longer visit.
+The Washington DC Tidal Basin is the most popular spot to see cherry blossoms, but it’s not the only option for enjoying the return of spring beauty to the area.
+There are several other delightful spots to see cherry blossoms when you want to escape the crowds in DC or plan a longer visit.

 The National Park Service predicts the peak cherry blossom bloom time every year, but it’s a tricky business that is highly affected by changing weather.
 If you are visiting the DC area specifically to visit cherry blossoms, check our list of tips and websites below to help with your planning.